witblitz/grape-samples/README.md

 basic/
 	Contains a very basic application

-bgworker/
+processes/
 	Contains an application with ps_bgworker modules installed and some sample processes

 custom_worker/
-	Contains an application with a custom worker process attached to it [TODO]
+	Contains an application with a custom worker process attached to it

 dav/
 	Showcase for grape-dav [TODO]

 emailer/
 	Showcase for grape's email sending functionality

-ldapserver/
-	Showcase for exposing users on LDAP

-nodb/
-	Project with no DB

 pdfgenerator/
 	Showcase for Grape PDF generation